Suchi0506/KMeansAssignment_Quiz/README.md

 15. Why do we perform standard scalar?

 16. Perform the following operations on the dataset:
     1. Drop Status id and status published column.
     2. Use a label encoder to encode the status type column.
- 3. Standardize the data using min-max scalar
+    3. Standardize the data using min-max scalar.
     4. Create a K means model for 2 clusters.
- 5. From the above model, what is the inter-cluster variance of the model?
+    5. From the above model, what is the inter-cluster variance of the model ?